How to Write an Analytical Essay: 5 Steps, Examples & Topics

 3. Create an Outline

-• Introduction: Hook, background information, and thesis statement.
+- Introduction: Hook, background information, and thesis statement.

 4. Write a Draft

-• Start with a strong introduction that grabs the reader’s attention.
+Start with a strong introduction that grabs the reader’s attention.

 5. Revise and Edit

-• Correct grammar, punctuation, and formatting errors.
+- Correct grammar, punctuation, citation, and formatting issues.

 Analytical Essay Outline Example